ArchAngelSly/portfolio/README.md

 2. **Enhanced Decision-Making**: Dashboards enabled the marketing team to track performance and iterate strategies dynamically.
 3. **Strategic Alignment**: Insights provided a roadmap for improving customer satisfaction and optimizing marketing spend.

----

-This analysis has equipped ShopEasy with a robust data-driven approach to tackle its challenges, ensuring improved marketing outcomes and sustainable growth.